ArtemisZhao/PRP/PRP_paper/README.md

 data generation -> data analysis -> summarizing results.

-In all cases, the intermediate results (simulated data) are saved in the generated data directory.
+In all cases, the intermediate results (simulated data) are saved in the generated sim_data directory.
-The final summary of results are saved in the generated results directory.
+The final summary of results are saved in the generated output directory.

 To restore the original directory structure before analysis, run